dilanmorar/pyodbc_connection/README.md

+# pyodbc_connection

+Using the package pyodbc to connect to a database (SQL) by importing it.
+Also go through using libraries, modules and packages.

-# Modules, Libraries and Packages
+## Modules, Libraries and Packages
-## Specifically pyodbc package

 ### Libraries
 Refer to python standard libraries.
 They come standard with python but need to be imported

 ### Modules